samuel-hunter/gemini-request/README.md

 * (require :gemini-request)

 ;; Make a simple gemini request.
-It returns the response body, ;; code, meta text (mimetype for successful requests), and the url of ;; the last request (say, if #'gemini-request handles redirects):
+It returns the response body, ;; code, meta text, mime and parameter alist for successful requests, ;; and the resolved uri (say, if #'gemini-request handles redirects):
 * (gemini-request:gemini-request "gemini://gemini.circumlunar.space")
 "# Project Gemini

 ## Overview

-Gemini is a new internet protoc...ol which:
+Gemini is a new internet protocol which:

 * Is heavier than gopher
 * Is lighter than th..."
 20
 "text/gemini"
-"gemini://gemini.circumlunar.space/"
+"text/gemini"
+()
+#<PURI:URI //gemini.circumlunar.space/>
 ```

 ## Extended Usage